 I warmly welcome the Minister to the House and I wish him well.
 I thank him even for the clarity and delivery of the content of the Bill.

 The first time I spoke to the Minister it was not in Ireland.
 The first time I met him and had a chat with him was in the company of the current British Prime Minister, Boris Johnson, when we were on a trip to the UK.
 Boris Johnson came a bit late and offered us some refreshments.
 I think he suggested tea and we might have suggested something else.
 Anyway, he immediately picked out this red-headed fellow in the back.
 It was only a few years ago.
 He said that this was one smart guy and that he had worked with him when he was Mayor of London and the Minister was involved in consultancy.
 I had forgotten that and while sitting here I looked over at him and remembered that incident.
 He was very decent.
 He set up a few photographs of that evening in Whitehall.
-He said he was a smart guy and I believe he was right.
+He said the Minister was a smart guy and I believe he was right.
 I would not necessarily have much in common with the key themes and messages the British Prime Minister discusses from time to time.

 I thank the Minister for his clarity of message.
 We are in for an exciting time in health.
 From what I have observed of him, from what I have heard about him and from what colleagues inside politics and outside politics have said about him, he is extremely professional and focused.
 Some might say he is over-focused, but that is what we want.
 This is the person we want in the job as Minister for Health.